 MARK LAWES – author, director, performer

 Mark is the founding artistic director of Theatre Junction and was the driving force and visionary behind the redevelopment of the GRAND Theatre in Calgary.
 Under his direction, Theatre Junction GRAND has become one of the leading centres for creation and dissemination of multidisciplinary live performance art in Canada.

 RAPHAËLE THIRIET – Writer, dramaturge, performer

 LUC BOUCHARD-BOISSONNEAULT – Performer

 Originally from Québec, Luc received training in Martial Arts at an early age, which has been an influence throughout his career so far.
 Through Karate he learned about the philosophy of the other, of listening to the self and of balance in the game of forces.
 Later in his life, Luc became interested in the social dance phenomenon and discovered Swing, which he practiced for several years.
 Intrigued by the body and physicality, at 25 years old, Luc decided to pursue a degree in contemporary dance at the University of Québec in Montréal, which propelled him quickly into the professional dance world.
-As an interpreter, Luc has worked with Dave St-Pièrre in the creation of Un Peu de Tendress and Bordel de Merde, which have toured internationally including performances in the prestigious Festival d’Avingon.
-Luc is also a part of Dave St-Pièrre’s new creation in 2012.
-In parallel, Luc has worked with the Québec choreographer, Virginie Brunelle in Les Cuisses à L’ecart du Coeur in 2006 and Complexe des Genres in 2011.
+As an interpreter, Luc has worked with Dave St-Pièrre in the creation of Un Peu de Tendresse Bordel de Merde, which have toured internationally including performances in the prestigious Festival d’Avingon.
+Luc is also a part of Dave St-Pièrre’s new creation in 2012 Foudres.
+In parallel, Luc has worked with the Québec choreographer, Virginie Brunelle in Les Cuisses à L’ecart du Coeur in 2006, Complexe des Genres in 2011 and Plomb in 2013.
 He has also worked for Marie Béland in Maribé, Live in Montréal in 2008.
 Luc’s artistic path has led him towards dance-theatre and his young career has already brought him to the Montreal stage as well as the stage of many international festivals.
 This is the second year Luc is working with Mark Lawes and Theatre Junction’s Company of Artists.

 MELINA STINSON – Performer